Japan on brink of recession as economy contracts, virus heightens risk

 Singapore cut its economic growth projections for 2020, Thailand posted its slowest expansion in five years and China’s home prices rose at their weakest pace in almost two years.

-Japanese stocks slipped on the recession prospects with the benchmark Nikkei average .N225 0.7% down and the broader Topix .TOPX 0.9% off by the close.
+Japanese stocks slipped on the recession prospects with the benchmark Nikkei average .N225 down 0.7%.

 The sales tax hike in October last year - as well as unusually warm weather that hurt sales of winter items - weighed on private consumption, which sank a bigger-than-expected 2.9%, marking the first drop in five quarters.